Sing a New Psalm:

 a heart too full to contain the Psalmist’s joy

-The title of this lesson—”An Overflowing Heart”—is based on the announcement in Psalm 45 that the Psalmist’s heart is overflowing with noble words.
+Psalmist’s heart is overflowing with noble words.
+The Psalmist is identified as one or more of the sons of Korah.
 He’s unable to contain his joy.
-This contrasts with the feelings expressed in Psalm 32, in which the Psalmist acknowledges in vivid detail the physical effects that have occurred whenever he’s attempted to keep his sins a secret.
+This contrasts with the feelings expressed in Psalm 32, in which this unnamed son of Korah acknowledges in vivid detail the physical effects that have occurred whenever he’s attempted to keep his sins a secret.
 The illustration for this lesson was created by Turning to God’s Word co-founder Tami Palladino and shows a heart spilling over with character traits associated with Christian life.
-If you examine this illustration, you can make a list of the noble words with which the Psalmist’s heart is overflowing.
+If you examine this illustration, you’ll see a list of the noble words with which the Psalmist’s heart is overflowing.
 How do these qualities contribute to overall well-being?
 How are they incompatible with sin?
 How many of these traits do you think others might use to describe you?
 Are there any other words that you’d include if you were making such a drawing of your own heart?
-Click on Tami’s illustration (right) to enlarge it.
-Her original illustration is on page 39 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
+Click on Tami’s illustration to enlarge it.
+The illustration also is printed on page 41 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.

 rest—you could look it up

-In the Gospel According to Matthew 11:28–30, Jesus makes a promise that seems to build on the rest described in Psalm 62.
-To learn about the kind of rest that Jesus has promised his followers and how it’s related to the ancient Hebrew concept of the sabbath, read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
+In the Gospel According to Matthew 11:28–30, Jesus makes a promise that seems to build on the rest described by David in Psalm 62.
+To learn about the kind of rest that Jesus has promised his followers and how it’s related to the Hebrew concept of the sabbath, read Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ideas expressed in the original languages of the Scriptures.
 New Lost in Translation entries are posted on Mondays, and past entries are archived on our website.
 Contact us if you’d like to receive Lost in Translation by email every week.
-You can learn more about the establishment of the sabbath on the seventh day of Creation in Lesson 1 And God Said, Let There Be Light in the Turning to God’s Word Catholic Bible study In the Beginning: The Book of Genesis.
+You can learn more about God’s

 the popes inspire us—what attracts us to Christ

-Two of the many attractive attributes ascribed to God are beauty and justice.
+Two of many attractive attributes ascribed to God are beauty and justice.
 (How many more can you name?)
-“Beauty Combined with Justice” on page 40 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers, is a reflection by Pope St. John Paul II.
+“Beauty Combined with Justice” on page 42 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers, is a reflection by Pope St. John Paul II.
 The bridegroom in Psalm 45 is seen as a person who possesses beauty and holiness of life.
 It’s this picture that leads Christians to see in the bridegroom an image of Jesus Christ in the form of a perfect and attractive man.

 read the Catechism—how well do you know your faith?